TheAttentionSeeker5050/job-board/README.md

 ## Version 1.0 - Work in progress

 This is a work in progress django app.
 At it's finalization it will have a frontend react part and the backend django part in which I am working at this moment.
 This app is a job board for blue collar jobs.
 My father is a hard working fireman, who has worked hard to raise 1 son (me) and my 2 sisters.
-Even today, he gives a hand to his children.
+Even today, he gives a hand to his children and give powerful advice every now and then.
 This is a living tribute to him.
 It is done with love and I expect to deploy it on heroku or google cloud soon as a personal project.

 ### Expected features